Simone Biles: 2021

 In May, Biles competed at the U.S. Classic.
-She debuted a Yurchenko double pike vault, which no woman had ever completed before, on her way to another U.S. Classic all-around title.
-The new vault was given a preliminary value of 6.6, making it the highest valued vault in women's gymnastics.
+She debuted a Yurchenko double pike vault, which no woman had ever completed before, en route to another U.S. Classic all-around title.
+The new vault was given a preliminary D-score of 6.6, making it the highest-valued vault in women's gymnastics.

 In June, Biles competed at the U.S. National Championships and won her 7th national all-around title and qualified for the Olympic Trials.
 In addition to winning the all-around title by 4.7 points, Biles also placed first in the vault, balance beam, and floor exercise, as well as third in the uneven bars.
-At the Olympic Trials, Biles placed first and earned an automatic spot onto the Olympic team.
-She finished 2.266 points ahead of second-place finisher Sunisa Lee; however Lee's day two score of the competition (58.166) was higher than Biles's (57.533), which was the first time anyone has posted a higher single-day all-around score than Biles since Kyla Ross in 2013.
+At the Olympic Trials, Biles placed first and earned an automatic spot on the Olympic team.
+She finished 2.266 points ahead of second-place finisher Sunisa Lee; however Lee's day two score of the competition (58.166) was higher than Biles's (57.533), which was the first time anyone had posted a higher single-day all-around score than Biles since Kyla Ross in 2013.
 Also named to the Olympic team were Lee, Biles's club teammate Jordan Chiles, and Grace McCallum.